Nemin32/Nemin32.github.io/_drafts/folklore2.md

-the time that they intend to pick up on OWI's abandoned projects, along with an [April Fools post](http://pressstarttodrink.blogspot.com/2010/04/new-oddworld-project-confirmed-for-xbla.html) resulted in the still existing phenomenon of people expecting to see SligStorm coming out.
+the time that they intend to pick up on OWI's abandoned projects, along with an [April Fools post](http://pressstarttodrink.blogspot.com/2010/04/new-oddworld-project-confirmed-for-xbla.html) resulted in the confusion that still causes people to expect SligStorm to come out.

 > **Alf [Dear Alf; August 2011, Volume 2]:** SligStorm wasn’t so much cancelled
 > as never started or announced.